lxgreen/service_explorer/README.md

 # Service Explorer

 ## Description
-The main project goal is to create service that exposes RESTful API to retrieve all the Windows Services for given machine, and a console client that uses this service and displays results to user.
+The project goal is to create service that exposes RESTful API to retrieve all the Windows Services for given machine, and a console client that uses this service and displays the results to user.

 ### Server
 The server is powered by Bottle Web framework that allows to implement RESTful APIs easily.